Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Introduction

 \begin{itemize} \item We proposed a faithfulness-based explainability framework that integrates prototype-based reasoning with diffusion-based medical image generation model. \item We analyzed three prototype-based explainability models (PPNet, EPPNet, ProtoPool) to systematically quantify the interpretability of diffusion-generated MRI images. \item The models are evaluated on different Image qualiy analysis metrics PSNR, SSIM, LPIPS to analyse the visual quality of diffusion synthesised images and Faithfulness Score metric is applied for analysing the alignment of prototype activations with generative dynamics. \item The experiments are performed on the publicly available medical imaging dataset, the DUKE Breast MRI data set, demonstrating the reasoning for realistic synthesis of MRI data using diffusion model with explainable generation trajectories and faithfulness scores. \end{itemize}

 While many existing studies depends on multiple classes, our task involves only one single anatomical class, focusing purely on image level relationships.
 We evaluate how different prototype-based explainability methods can trace the influence of real training examples on generated images.
 Our analysis shows that prototype-based reasoning can provide faithful and interpretable explanations even in single class medical domains \cite{PPNet} \cite{diffonmri}.
-By linking the generative process with meaningful explanations, we take a step toward more transparent and trustworthy AI for medical imaging.
+By connecting the image generation process with clear and meaningful explanations, we move toward making AI in medical imaging more transparent and reliable.